-- a Plug located on fitting - b Water hose - 1.
-Remove the plug from fitting in the bottom cowl. - Attach a water hose to the fitting.
+- 1. Remove the plug from fitting in the bottom cowl. - 2.
+Attach a water hose to the fitting.
 Turn on the water and flush for three to five minutes.

 NOTE: The engine can be stopped or operated at idle speed when flushing the cooling system.
 Do not flush engine using a water system that exceeds 310 kPa (45 psi).